Swasth-Apps/swasth.co/src/pages/blog/panic-disorder.md

 • The attacks are recurrent over time

 • During an attack the person experiences a strong urge to escape to safety

-While a report states that individuals may also feel like they may faint anytime while having an attack.
-However, this statement cannot be true as the biological system related to fainting is exactly the opposite of the one that produces panic attacks.

 ## **CAUSES OF PANIC ATTACKS**